 Cleanliness is important too of course – the calving shed and calf shed are disinfected, as are the teat feeders and buckets on a regular basis.
 It’s strange but I actually get more satisfaction from scrubbing calf buckets clean than washing my kitchen floor!

 Just open the calf shed door at feeding time and your ears will be deafened by a cacophony of moos.
 Once healthy calves recognise you as their proxy mum and the calves in the first pen get their milk, the others will bellow until the milk reaches them.
 It’s when a calf is silent and morose that you get concerned!
 Once fed, they will mill around, and gradually go and lie down until the shed is full of slumbering and content calves.

-It’s always interesting to see what the calves are like, how the cows calve, which are the easiest calving AI bulls, if any of the potential ‘bull mothers’ have bull calves and if they might be considered for purchase by AI stations although we’ll be hoping for heifers from them really!
+In Ireland, most dairy herds calve their cows in the spring, from February to April and while it is a busy time, it is always interesting to see what the calves are like, how the cows calve, which are the easiest calving AI bulls, if any of the potential ‘bull mothers’ have bull calves and if they might be considered for purchase by AI stations although we’ll be hoping for heifers from them really!

 Don’t forget to have a cupan tae and if you have time for a book and fancy a laugh, click the image below to purchase any or all of my four books.